What is the Catholic eBooks Project?

 These free ebook links are indexed on a page entitled List of Free eBooks (Arranged by Title) and on the subpages of List of Free eBooks (Arranged by Subject).
 The main blog entries will highlight some of the indexed free eBooks.

-I began the Project after realizing that there are hundreds, possibly thousands, of legally free Catholic eBooks available online.
+The Project was initiated to make Catholic Christians aware of the hundreds, even thousands, of legally free Catholic eBooks available online.
 Most of them are out-of-print works written in the Golden Century of modern Catholic culture from the mid-1800s to the mid-1900s (like the wonderful apologetics and information books and tracts of the Catholic Truth Society that are available on Catholic Pamphlets.net and Catholic Truth Society Pamphlets).

 There are a fair number of sites that index Catholic ebooks, which are mostly linked as Resources.
 However, lest some wonderful materials escape even the notice of observant Catholics or curious non-Catholics, we propose to make an index of the indexes, always with proper attribution.

-What kind of Catholic ebooks will you index?
+What kind of Catholic ebooks will be indexed?

 The selection of ebooks will be very catholic (from the Greek catholicos, ‘universal’) in terms of topic: the Scriptures and commentaries on Scripture; doctrine, theology, philosophy, apologetics; ethics, spirituality, mysticism, prayer; history and biography, including the lives of the Saints; homilies, lectures; periodicals; letters, fiction, poetry, and literary essays.